Frequently Asked Questions

 What makes this different from other coaching?

 Most coaching is either too vague or too motivational.
 The Junction is neither.
 It is a structured ten-week methodology built on philosophy, behavioral economics, performance psychology, clinical neuroscience and many other ancient and modern practices.
 There is a curriculum.
 There is a progression.
 There are practices.
-The goal is not inspiration — it is to have the client graduate from the experience with a design for the life that is deliberate, meaningful, and has practical tools that are useful immediately.
+The goal is a deliberate life design with tools you can use immediately.
 By the end of ten weeks you will have a framework for decision-making, guiding principles, desire, action, and resilience that you will use for the rest of your life.

-Do I need to know anything about Philosphy?
+Do I need to know anything about Philosophy?

 What does a typical session look like?

-For coaching clients who incorporate brain optimization, qEEG-guided neurofeedback is available — because your brain is unique and precision matters.
+For coaching clients who incorporate brain training, qEEG-guided Neurofeedback is available — because your brain is unique and precision matters.
 Details are available through the discovery conversation.

 Still have questions?